New Jersey community gathers to pray for 12-year-old baseball player critically injured before game

 "Tonight, we are here to lift him up in prayer, strength and hope and love," one speaker said.
 "Baseball teaches us about teamwork, showing up for one another and never giving up, and tonight, that's exactly what we're doing for Xavier. " The Taylor family expressed gratitude for the outpouring of support as they remain focused on Xavier's recovery.

 "I could not have asked or ever dreamt of support like this right now, but our end goal is for our son to be back on this field or whatever field is next destined for him," Greg Taylor said.
-Community members have also organized a meal train for the family and raised more than $60,000 to assist them in their time of need.
-Amber Alert for missing girl tied to death of child's mother; father ID'd as person of interest
+Community members have also organized a meal train for the family and raised more than $60,000 to assist them in their time of need.3 hours ago

 Xavier Taylor Maple Shade Youth Baseball Fellowship Columbia Bank Field Maple Shade Baseball Player Injured Xavier Taylor Maple Shade Maple Shade Baseball Xavier Baseball Xavier Strong Xavier Taylor Baseball Injury Nj Baseball Baseball Game Maple Shade Nj 19192950